Red-Torque/Red-Torque-26/Readme.md

 <td align="center" width="33%">
 <img src="./t_photos/Albin.jpeg" width="150" height="150"/><br/>
 <b>Albin Binu K</b><br/>
-<i>Software Development & GitHub Documentation</i>
+<i>Microcontrollers, Firmware Programming & GitHub Documentation</i>
 </td>
 <td align="center" width="33%">
 <img src="./t_photos/Allwin.png" width="150" height="150"/><br/>
 <b>Allwin Boban</b><br/>
-<i>Hardware & Software Development</i>
+<i>Physical Documentation & Design</i>
 </td>
 </tr>
 </table>

-**Adithya Sree Sivaramanand** — *Hardware Design & Motor Control* Adithya is a BCA student with a passion for artificial intelligence, robotics, and embedded electronics.
+**Adithya Sree Sivaramanand** — *Hardware Design & Motor Control* Adithya is a BCA student with a passion for artificial intelligence and robotics.
 He is responsible for the hardware architecture, motor control, and electronics integration of the RoboCar.
 He enjoys building innovative solutions, experimenting with new technologies, and solving engineering challenges.
 Adithya is also a **Bronze Rank holder, WRO Future Engineers Challenge (FEC) 2025**.

-**Albin Binu K** — *Software Development & GitHub Documentation* Albin is a BCA student responsible for software development, project documentation, and repository management.
-He enjoys applying classroom knowledge to real-world robotics projects and has a strong interest in open-source development, entrepreneurship, and technology-driven innovation.
+**Albin Binu K** — *Microcontrollers, Firmware Programming & GitHub Documentation* Albin is a BCA student responsible for microcontroller firmware, the ESP32/Raspberry Pi software stack, and repository documentation.
+He enjoys applying classroom knowledge to real-world robotics projects and has a strong interest in embedded electronics, open-source development, entrepreneurship, and technology-driven innovation.
 Albin is also a **Bronze Rank holder, WRO Future Engineers Challenge (FEC) 2025**.

-**Allwin Boban** — *Hardware & Software Development* Allwin is a sixth-semester BCA student with a strong interest in software development and emerging technologies.
-He contributed to both hardware integration and software implementation while focusing on developing practical and reliable solutions for the autonomous RoboCar.
+**Allwin Boban** — *Physical Documentation & Design* Allwin is a sixth-semester BCA student with a strong interest in robotics, mechanical design, and technical documentation.
+He is responsible for the robot's physical build documentation and design records, capturing the chassis, mounts, and mechanical iterations that shaped RT-X7.

 Together, we combine expertise in hardware engineering, embedded systems, and software development to build reliable autonomous robots for the World Robot Olympiad (WRO) Future Engineering Challenge.